-- As the interpretation is done real-time, messages are not lost.
+- Messages don’t go lost since it happens in real time.
 It allows the participants to express their views, thoughts and ideas comfortably in the language they commonly use.

-- It ensures that the multilingual conference gains a better result because correct and proper communication is achieved with interpretation.
+- Since this method of interpreting facilitates proper and correct communication, it makes multilingual conferencing easier.
 Participants can communicate freely in their own language, knowing that they can reach out to fellow delegates effectively.

-- Accuracy is assured with simultaneous interpretation as the interpreter immediately relays what the speaker is saying.
+- Since the interpreter immediately translates the message, it’s an accurate service.
 In consecutive interpreting, the proper communication of the messages depends on the notes and what the interpreter remembers.

 Interpreters doing simultaneous interpretation need to hone their language and interpreting skills regularly.
 The number of international events in various parts of the world creates a high demand for the expertise of simultaneous interpreters.
 Using their skills is one of the best methods of delivering your message to a multilingual audience.
-Individuals and businesses will greatly benefit from simultaneous interpretation for efficient communication by ensuring that the language barrier is crossed and the messages delivered effectively in the other languages that the participants speak.
+Individuals and businesses benefit from simultaneous interpretation for efficient communication.

 With the help of an experienced simultaneous interpreter, business owners can close deals through the excellent language skills of the interpreter during a business presentation.
 You can ensure business success by making a simultaneous interpreter as part of your strategic business plan.

-Whenever you need professional simultaneous interpreting or other types of interpretation work, get in touch with us at Day Translations, Inc. You can call us at 1-800-969-6853 or send us an email at Contact us any time of the day, wherever you are located.
+Whenever you need professional simultaneous interpreting, get in touch with us at Day Translations, Inc. You can call us at 1-800-969-6853 or send us an email at Contact us any time of the day, wherever you are located.
 Day Translations is open every day, 24/7 throughout the year.
 Our in-country interpreters are not only highly proficient in specific language pairs but subject matter experts as well.
 They have professional experience to effectively adapt to the conference requirements and the certifications if you need them.
 We work with more than 100 language pairs, to ensure that you get the best simultaneous interpretation services you expect.
 We are also capable of providing the specialized equipment needed for simultaneous interpretation.